atillaturkmen/piano-tiles/README.md

 ## License

-This game is distributed under MIT license.
+This game is distributed under GNU General Public License.
 See the LICENSE file for details.